LeDDGroup/ts-types-utils/README.md

 ### Match

-`Match<T, M, N> // T is object, M is what to match to, N negate`
+`Match<T, M, F> // T is object, M is what to match to, F negate`

-Pick from T all properties that match M, or not match M if N is false
+Pick from T all properties that match M, or not match M if F is false

 ```ts
 import { Match } from "ts-types-utils";